vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/concepts-1/vtex-io-documentation-building-a-product-details-page.md

 #### Right column

-The right column of the second row presents the price, buy button, and other relevant product details.
+The right column of the second row displays the price, buy button and other relevant product details.
 It is, in practice, composed of the following blocks:

 ![Right column](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/vtex-io-documentation-building-a-product-details-page-3.png)

-- [`product-name`](https://developers.vtex.com/docs/guides/vtex-store-components-productname): displays the product name, along with its SKU name, if desired.
+- [`product-name`](https://developers.vtex.com/docs/guides/vtex-store-components-productname): Displays the product name, along with its SKU name, if desired.
-- [`product-price`](https://developers.vtex.com/docs/guides/vtex-store-components-productprice): displays a properly formatted selling price.
-You can set it to show the list price (if it's different), installments, etc. Check out below an example of a Product Price displaying both the sale and the list price:
+- [`product-price`](https://developers.vtex.com/docs/guides/vtex-store-components-productprice): Displays a properly formatted selling price.
+You can set it to display the price list (if different), installments, etc. See below an example of a Product Price displaying both the sale and the price list:
-- `product-separator`: renders a line separator.
+- `product-separator`: Renders a line separator.
-- [`product-quantity`](https://developers.vtex.com/docs/guides/vtex-product-quantity): displays a quantity selector that allows shoppers to choose how many items they want to add to the cart.
+- [`product-quantity`](https://developers.vtex.com/docs/guides/vtex-product-quantity): Displays a quantity selector that allows customers to choose how many items they want to add to the cart.
-- [`product-identifier`](https://developers.vtex.com/docs/guides/vtex-product-identifier): displays the product identification number.
-It accepts different props, such as the label to display before/in front of the identifier.
+- [`product-identifier`](https://developers.vtex.com/docs/guides/vtex-product-identifier): Displays the product identification number.
+It accepts different props, such as the label to display before the identifier.
-- [`sku-selector`](https://developers.vtex.com/docs/guides/vtex-store-components-skuselector): allows the user to choose his desired SKU, automatically hiding impossible combinations or indicating combinations that are currently unavailable.
+- [`sku-selector`](https://developers.vtex.com/docs/guides/vtex-store-components-skuselector): Allows the user to choose an SKU, automatically hiding impossible combinations or indicating combinations that are currently unavailable.
-- [`buy-button`](https://github.com/vtex-apps/store-components/tree/master/react/components/BuyButton): adds an item to the cart.
-You can customize it to show a successful message, redirect users to the cart page, etc.
+- [`buy-button`](https://github.com/vtex-apps/store-components/tree/master/react/components/BuyButton): Adds an item to the cart.
+You can customize it to display a completion message, redirect users to the cart page, etc.
-- [`shipping-simulator`](https://developers.vtex.com/docs/guides/vtex-store-components-shippingsimulator): allows users to fill in their postal code to then display the available shipping options and their respective prices for that cart.
+- [`shipping-simulator`](https://developers.vtex.com/docs/guides/vtex-store-components-shippingsimulator): Allows users to complete their postal code to then display the available shipping options and respective prices for that order.
-- [`share`](https://developers.vtex.com/docs/guides/vtex-store-components-share): allows product sharing on social media.
-You can customize its props to control which options will be shown to the user.
+- [`share`](https://developers.vtex.com/docs/guides/vtex-store-components-share): Allows product sharing on social media.
+You can customize its props to control which options will be displayed to the user.

 ### Related products

-After the `flex-layout` rows, we declared the `shelf.relatedProducts` block in our `store.product` block.
-This block is a [Shelf](https://developers.vtex.com/docs/guides/vtex-shelf/) that displays products related to the one shoppers are browsing.
+After the `flex-layout` rows, you need to declare the `shelf.relatedProducts` block in your `store.product` block.
+This block is a [Shelf](https://developers.vtex.com/docs/guides/vtex-shelf/) that displays products related to the one customers are browsing.
 These products are defined through the Catalog in the Admin.

 ```json
 "shelf.relatedProducts": {